NathanCrombez/DHPVS/README.md

 ### Usage
 Your Dual-Hemispherical camera needs to be fully calibrated.
-Intrinsic parameters and extrinsic (pose wrt your robot's flange) have to be known for both hemispherical cameras.
+Intrinsic and extrinsic parameters have to be known for both hemispherical cameras.
 * Remap the expected topics in the launch file for:
   * Your right-camera's images topic
   * Your left-camera's images topic